 As a reciter, Samuel West has appeared with all the major British orchestras, with the Hong Kong Philharmonic, Strasbourg, Luxembourg, and Dallas Symphony Orchestras, and the National Symphony Orchestra of Washington DC.

 Works include Stravinsky’s Oedipus Rex and The Soldier’s Tale, Schoenburg’s Ode To Napoleon, Saint-Saëns’ Carnival of the Animals, Richard Strauss’ Enoch Arden, Grieg’s Peer Gynt, Bernstein’s Kaddish, Prokofiev’s Eugene Onegin and Walton’s Façade and Henry V. He was soloist in Henry V at the 2002 Last Night of the Proms.

-As an actor, work includes the title roles in Hamlet and Richard II for the Royal Shakespeare Company, Enron in the West End, the television series Eternal Law and the films Howards End, Van Helsing and three for director Roger Michell: Notting Hill, Persuasion and Hyde Park on Hudson.
+As an actor, work includes the title roles in Hamlet and Richard II for the Royal Shakespeare Company, Enron in the West End, the television series Eternal Law and the films Howards End, Van Helsing, and three for director Roger Michell: Notting Hill, Persuasion and Hyde Park on Hudson.
 Earlier this year at the Vaudeville Theatre he played Astrov in Chekhov’s Uncle Vanya.
-He is currently filming a second series of Mr Selfridge for ITV.
+He is currently filming the second series of Mr. Selfridge for ITV.

 Joseph Houston – Piano

 Joseph Houston, who grew up in Henley-on-Thames, joins the HSO to perform one of the most popular piano concertos in the repertoire: a wild Cossack-ride through virtouso territory.